-1. Introduction
+2. Introduction

-RSVP is based on a "path-coupled" signaling model, in which signaling messages between two endpoints follow a path that is tied to the data path between the same endpoints, and in which the signaling messages are intercepted and interpreted by RSVP- capable routers along the path.
-While RSVP was originally designed to support QoS signaling for Integrated Services [rfc1633], this model has proven to generalize to other problems extremely well.
-Some of these problems include topology discovery, QoS signaling, communicating with firewalls and NATs, discovery of IPSec tunnel endpoints, test applications, and so on.
+RSVP is based on a "path-coupled" signaling model, in which signaling messages between two endpoints follow a path that is tied to the data path between the same endpoints, and in which the signaling messages are intercepted and interpreted by RSVP-capable routers along the path.
+While RSVP was originally designed to support QoS signaling for Integrated Services [RFC1633], this model has proven to generalize to other problems extremely well.
+Some of these problems include topology discover, communicating with firewalls and NATs, discovery of IPSec tunnel endpoints, test applications, diagnostic triggers, and so on.

-This document describes the core protocol for an updated version of RSVP -- one that is not tied directly to IntServ and in which the protocol machinery itself is sufficiently generalized to be able to support a variety of applications (this protocol is referred to as "Network Layer Signaling", or "NLS").
+This document describes the core protocol for a generalized on-path request protocol that is being used today to carry topology discovery and other requests -- one that is not tied directly to IntServ and in which the protocol machinery itself is sufficiently generalized to be able to support a variety of applications (this protocol is referred to as "Network Layer Signaling", or "NLS").
 What this means in practice is that there will be different signaling applications, all of which share a base NLS transport layer.
-This is similar to the concepts used in secsh, where authentication and connection protocols run on top of a secsh transport protocol (see [ylonen] for details).
+This architecture is based on work done by Bob Braden and Bob Lindell, and described in [braden].
+It is also similar to the concepts used in secsh, where authentication and connection protocols run on top of a secsh transport protocol (see [RFC4251] for details).

-The protocol machinery was originally based somewhat on RSVP [rfc2205] without refresh overhead reduction extensions [rfc2961], but in the process of generalization has lost many of the features that define RSVP, such as necessary receiver-oriented reservations and processing requirements at each node.
+The protocol machinery was originally based somewhat on RSVP [RFC2205] without refresh overhead reduction extensions [RFC2961], but in the process of generalization has lost many of the features that define RSVP, such as necessary receiver-oriented reservations and processing requirements at each node.

 NLS differs from RSVP in several important ways.
 One of the most significant of these is that the transport protocol described in this document (NLS-TL) does not itself trigger reservations in network nodes.
-The NLS application will do that, and, indeed, some NLS applications may not carry reservation requests at all (discovery protocols, for example).
+Reservations will be installed and managed by NLS applications, however some NLS applications may not carry reservation requests at all (discovery protocols, for example).
 Because of this NLS-TL does not support reservation styles (those would be also be attributes of an application).
 Another significant difference is that that reservations may be installed by a NLS application in either a forward (from the sender toward the receiver) or backward (from the receiver toward the sender) direction -- this is application-specific.